pburglin/aws101/README.md

 # [TodoMVC](http://todomvc.com)
 What is it?
 A frontend-only ToDo app implemented with in most of the popular JavaScript frameworks of today.

+Let's deploy our own TodoMVC with S3 - look, no servers!

 # [JHipster](http://www.jhipster.tech)
 What is it?
 A development platform to generate, develop and deploy Spring Boot + Angular Web applications and Spring microservices.

+Let's build our sample BookMart app locally, and review key aspects of the app.

+Now let's deploy it in our AWS EC2 instance:
+Checkout from Git repo
+Upload package

 # [AWS CodeStar](https://aws.amazon.com/codestar/)
 What is it?
 A unified user interface to quick-start and manage your software development activities in a single place.